 Once installed, navigate to the folder where we will download the desired files.(When we're done, we will simply move the folder to the directory we want)

 After that, select a particular branch and install it:

 Check the installed version of Moodle on our server:

-Copy the directory where we downloaded all the data to the apache directory.
+Copy the directory where we downloaded all the data (in our case /opt/moodle, to the apache directory.